bedonbosco/NLP/English-NLP-SOTA.md

 AG (GM Del Corso et al. 2005) is a collection of more than 1 million news articles.
 News articles have been gathered from more than 2000  news sources by ComeToMyHead in more than 1 year of activity.

+**[IMDB dataset](https://github.com/magizbox/underthesea/wiki/DATA-IMDB)** <sub><sup>11 results collected</sup></sub>

+The Internet Movie Database (IMDB) is an online database containing information and statistics about movies, TV shows and video games as well as actors, directors and other film industry professionals.
+This information can include lists of cast and crew members, movie release dates and box office information, plot summaries, trailers, actor and director biographies and other trivia.

 **[TREC question dataset](https://github.com/magizbox/underthesea/wiki/DATA-TREC)** <sub><sup>6 results collected</sup></sub>

 Task involves classifying a question into 6 question types (whether the question is about person,